hackclub/hackclub/workshops/shared_clipboard/README.md

 For example, if we have `xclip` installed on a linux system, `exec.LookPath()` will return no error and so we'll use the command `xclip -out -selection clipboard` to get the clipboard.

-If we don't find any of the utilities installed, we make a new error and shutdown the entire program. (`os.Exit(2)` will exit with status code 2)
+If we don't find any of the utilities installed, we make a new error and shut down the entire program. (`os.Exit(2)` will exit with status code 2)

 ```go
 if out, err = cmd.Output(); err != nil {